apostrophecms/apostrophe-documentation/modules/apostrophe-express/index.md

 be able to read the cookie.

 [See the Angular docs for further discussion of this strategy.](https://docs.angularjs.org/api/ng/service/$http#cross-site-request-forgery-xsrf-protection)
+### csrfWithoutExceptions(*req*, *res*, *next*)
+See the `csrf` middleware method.
+This middleware method performs the actual CSRF check, without checking for exceptions first.
+It does check for and allow safe methods.
+This method is useful when you have made your own determination that this URL should be subject to CSRF.
 ### optionalMiddleware()
 Establish optional middleware functions as properties of the `apos.middleware` object.
 Currently just `apos.middleware.files`.